civita/apple-thunderbolt-display/README.md

 ## Daisy Chaining Multiple Thunderbolt Displays

-Some PCs and laptops support **Daisy Chain** for Thunderbolt Displays, allowing you to connect multiple displays using a single Thunderbolt 3 port.
+Some PCs and laptops support **multiple display outputs on a single Thunderbolt port**, allowing for Daisy Chain functionality with Thunderbolt Displays.
+This means you can connect multiple displays using a single Thunderbolt 3 port.
 However, certain systems do not support this feature (e.g., **ASROCK X570 ITX/TB3**).

 ---